cyplo/resume/README.md

 #Intro

 Hi !
 Nice to meet you !
 I'm [Cyryl Płotnicki](mailto:hello@cyplo.net).

 I like things.
 Building things and fixing things.
 Read on and have a great time !

 ##Day jobs

 **Software Craftsman** at Codurance, *January 2017 - Now*
 Helping client teams grow.
 Teaching through pairing and running workshops (e.g. Legacy Code Retreat, git, TDD).
+Running Rust pairing sessions and intro to Rust workshops.
+Working on distributed systems for big retailers and small startups alike.
+Facilitating open-space conferences.

 **Consultant** at Infusion, *June 2012 - November 2016*
 Writing code is still where I spend most of my time, and happily so.
 Mostly **Java** and **.Net**, sprinkled with some **C**, **C++**, Python, bash and powershell. **Docker** somewhere there.
 I gather requirements, talk to the clients, other engineers, figure out solutions together.
 My particular specialty seems to be taking over legacy code bases and making them shine.
 I am responsible for a small team of developers.